-The value of Justin Herbert’s rookie cards is just sitting off all-time highs and now might be a great time to buy in before the 2021 NFL season begins.
+The value of Justin Herbert’s rookie cards is just sitting off all-time highs, and now might be a great time to buy in before the 2021 NFL season begins.

 Just realize with the fantastic reward comes significant risk.
 Imagine buying a $40,000 Herbert rookie card like the one above and suffering a year-long injury in week one.
-This is unlikely but a great example of why you want 80% HOF RCs and 20% first or second-year RCs.
+This is unlikely, but a great example of why you want 80% HOF RCs and 20% first or second-year RCs.

 About Justin Herbert

-Herbert’s story is courageous resilience in the face of skepticism and doubt.
+Herbert’s story is about courageous resilience in the face of skepticism and doubt.
 The ultra-humble quarterback is not known to speak about himself.
 He doesn’t have to—we’re here to tell the story and predict the trajectory of Justin Herbert’s rise to NFL stardom.

 The Oregon Kid: Herbert Chooses Football at the Very Last Minute